Physical Media Revival 2026: Why the FTC is Fighting for Your Right to Actually Own Movies

 Step 4: Treat Steelbooks as the Special Occasion

-Steelbooks are gorgeous, but they're priced like collectibles — usually $25 to $40 each.
-Save them for movies you genuinely love and want on display, not for everything.
+Steelbooks are gorgeous.
+Usually $25 to $40 each.
+Save them for movies you genuinely love and want on display.
+Not for everything.
 One Steelbook of a film you adore beats ten Steelbooks of films you only sort-of like.

 Step 5: Don't Get Sucked Into Completionism

-This is a trap.
 You don't need every Marvel movie.
 You don't need every Criterion release.
 Build a library that reflects you, not a checklist.
-The whole point of opting out of algorithm-driven media is to be more intentional, not to recreate the same overwhelming sprawl in disc form.
+The whole point of opting out of algorithm-driven media is to be more intentional.
+Not to recreate the same overwhelming sprawl in disc form.

 curated personal Blu-ray and DVD collection on a wooden shelf